h8liu-archives/d8/README.md

 Long version.
 As the author, I am sorry that I do not follow the standard way of using *remote import path* like most other Go libraries and programs.
-I feel `import "github.com/h8liu/d8"` is just too long and putting several these lines at the head of each `.go` file is just so ugly.
+I feel `import "github.com/h8liu/d8"` is just too long and putting several of these lines at the beginning of every `.go` file looks ugly.
 So Instead, this repository serves as a standalone `GOPATH` directory.
 For convenience, it contains a simple `makefile` that simply wraps some shortcuts.
 For example, run `make` under the root of this repository will perform a `go install` with `GOPATH` set